AbbasSrour/notes/Work/ERP/Misc/Onboarding.md

 ## Create Main Branch
 - [ ] Gives an error on phone number when the ext is not selected (it shows as if it is selected)
+- [ ] Web links are not validated correctly
 - [ ]